particle-iot/examples/led_blink/README.md

 About
 =====
+This is me trying to learn this stuff!

 Blinking an LED is the "Hello World" example of the microcontroller world.
 It’s a nice way to warm up and start your journey into the land of embedded hardware.